jothishpg/Notes/Notes.md

 java.sql.Connection, DriverManager, PreparedStatement, etc. are part of the JDBC API.
 But Java needs a PostgreSQL-specific driver to actually communicate with PostgreSQL.

+DriverManager is part of Java JDBC:

+java.sql.DriverManager

+Its job is roughly:
+Find an appropriate JDBC driver and ask that driver to establish the database connection.

+Conceptually:
+Your code
+   │
+   │ DriverManager.getConnection()
+   ▼
+DriverManager
+   │
+   │ "I need PostgreSQL"
+   ▼
+PostgreSQL JDBC Driver
+   │
+   │ network connection
+   ▼
+PostgreSQL Server

+PostgreSQL
+     │
+     │ connection established
+     ▼
+PostgreSQL JDBC Driver
+     │
+     ▼
+DriverManager
+     │
+     ▼
+Connection object

+ResultSet:

+ResultSet is a JDBC object that holds the rows returned by a SQL SELECT query.
+PostgreSQL returns the data, and JDBC gives that returned data to your Java program through a ResultSet